hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 Except for the header lines, all other blocks are only reshuffled in position or deleted, but the content itself is not modified.
 The only editing occurs in the headers, for spaces in the PRN number and century in the observation epoch.
 The observations, SSI and LLI indicators are not edited (though a whole block may be deleted, or spaces inserted).

-Marker name, number and type, antenna number, type, delta and height, agency and operator in the RINEX header lines may be edited depending on the input options.
+Marker name, number and type, antenna number, type, delta and height, receiver type, receiver number, receiver version, agency and operator in the RINEX header lines may be edited depending on the input options.
 Other items in the header, such as time of first and last observation, interval and system records may be changed or deleted depending on the filtering options.
 When filtering has been selected, some new comment lines are added to the header detailing the filtering operation.
 Unless conversion is selected, not other modification to the header is done.

-The most invasive operation is conversion between RINEX version 2 and 3: observation types are changed and 2-character codes are changed to 3-character codes, or vice versa.
+The most invasive operation is conversion between RINEX version 2 and 3+: observation types are changed and 2-character codes are changed to 3-character codes, or vice versa.
 Header record may be added or converted to COMMENTS, and COMMENT lines detailing the operation are added to the end of the header section, including a translation table between the 2- and 3-character codes.

-A particular dilemma with upconverting from RINEX version 2 to 3 is how to provide information missing in version 2 for version 3.
-For the observation types this is hardwired into the code, and particular receiver classes or profiles can be selected from the command line.
+A particular dilemma with upconverting from RINEX version 2 to 3+ is how to provide information missing in version 2 for version 3+.
+Several scenarios for this are hardwired into the code, using receiver classes and more general profiles, which can be selected from the command line.

 Some header records are mandatory, other are optional, and this has changed between versions: